vmware-archive/api-explorer/README.md

   </api-list>

 ```

+### Use the api-explorer app
+If you don't have an Angular application, you can follow the installation steps below to include API Explorer in your product.

+1. Build API Explorer app through npm:
+    ```bash
+    npm run build:all
+    ```

+2. Config your application by changing the default setting in src/apix-config.json file.

 ## Contributing
 The API Explorer project team welcomes contributions from the community.
 For more detailed information, see [CONTRIBUTING.md](CONTRIBUTING.md).